 MSCI's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.1972.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into MSCI's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-MSCI's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$888.3 million.
+MSCI's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.4 billion.

 The EBITDA is a measure of a MSCI's overall financial performance and is widely used to measure a its profitability.

 |Operating margin TTM||54.41%|